zanewolf/OnTheNose_DataViz/README.md

 ### Post-Mortem

-Things I would do better/refactor if I wanted to spend more time on this project: a more stylistic tooltip, a more effecient/less repetitive way to create the labels in the first place - including farming it out affinity and then just improving an image-, and maybe try to make it mobile-friendly, which is something I've never prioritized before.
+Things I would do better/refactor if I wanted to spend more time on this project: a more stylistic tooltip, a more effecient/less repetitive way to create the labels in the first place - including farming it out affinity and then just including an image-, and maybe try to make it mobile-friendly, which is something I've never prioritized before.

 In the beta testing, the original version of the Nose vector graphic was hard for non-climbers to interpret at first glance, so I added trees to hopefully give it better context.
 It was hard to test whether this change elicited an improvement because at that point all the beta-testers knew what they were looking at, lol.